William-Lake/job_finder/README.md

 Additionally, it will likely be useful at some point to provide a web interface to display the currently gathered jobs.

+[This list](https://github.com/toddmotto/public-apis#jobs) has some potentially useful apis that could help with this.